Skip to main content

 06How do Shopify fees differ by country and for international cards?

-Shopify publishes localized plan prices by country and its Shopify Payments processing rates vary by region.
-This calculator uses the US baseline rates and converts the USD plan fee into your currency at today's exchange rate, so you get a sensible answer anywhere.
-For foreign-card orders, Shopify adds a ~1.5% currency-conversion surcharge (US stores; ~2% elsewhere) — set your international sales share to model it.
-If you know your exact local processing rate, treat our processing figure as an approximation.
+This calculator uses US baseline rates and converts the published plan fee to your currency.
+For foreign-card orders, Shopify adds a ~1.5% surcharge (US) — set the international sales share to model it.
+If you know your exact local processing rate, treat our figure as a close approximation.

 07Is annual billing worth it on Shopify?